laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 3/Set 6.md

 Spectroscopy is basically the study of spectra and *spectral* lines of light, and specifically for us, the light from stars.
 It makes it possible to analyze the light emitted from stars.
 When you analyze this light you can figure out their distance from the Earth and identify what they’re made of—determine their chemical composition.

 Before we get into that, though, it’s probably a good thing to back up a bit.
-You all know how when you take a *crystal prism* and pass a beam of sunlight through it, you get a spectrum which looks like a continuous band of rainbow colors.The light that we see with our human eyes as a band of rainbow color falls in the range of what's called visible light.
+You all know how when you take a *crystal prism* and pass a beam of sunlight through it, you get a spectrum which looks like a continuous band of rainbow colors.
+The light that we see with our human eyes as a band of rainbow color falls in the range of what's called visible light.
 And visible light spectroscopy is probably the most important kind of spectroscopy.
 Anyone wanna *take a stab* at the scientific term for visible light… and I'm sure all of you know this because you all did the reading for today…

 FEMALE STUDENT: *Optical radiation*.
 But I thought being exposed to radiation's dangerous.

 MALE PROFESSOR: Yes and no. If you're talking about radiation like in the element *uranium*, yeah, that's dangerous, but radiation as a general term actually refers to anything that spreads away from its source, so optical radiation is just visible light energy spreading out.

 OK, so we've got a spectrum of a beam of sunlight and it looks like the colors *bleed into each other*, uh, there’re no interruptions, just a band flowing from violet to green to yellow to…you get the idea.
 Well what happens if the sunlight spectrum is magnified?
 Maybe you all didn't do the reading.
-Well here's what you’d see:I want you to notice that this spectrum is interrupted by dark lines, called *spectral lines*.
-If you really magnified the spectrum of the sunlight, you could identify more than a hundred thousand of 'em.They may look kinda randomly placed, but they actually form many distinct patterns.
+Well here's what you’d see: I want you to notice that this spectrum is interrupted by dark lines, called *spectral lines*.
+If you really magnified the spectrum of the sunlight, you could identify more than a hundred thousand of 'em.
+They may look kinda randomly placed, but they actually form many distinct patterns.
 And if you were looking at the spectrum of some other star, the colors would be the same, but the spectral lines would break it up at different places, making different patterns.
 Each pattern stands for a distinct chemical element, and so different sets or patterns of spectral lines mean that the star has a different chemical composition.

 FEMALE STUDENT: So, how do we know which spectral patterns match up with which elements?